Fab-Lab-Akureyri/scripts/readme.md

 The scripts are aimed at the machines in the computer lab, all Windows machines.

-## Usage
+##  Recommended usage

-Download or clone the repo.
-Enter directory.
+Clone the repo, enter directory.

+Run from within the directory, so scripts can update the repo when run.

 You need to set Windows Execution Policy to either 'RemoteSigned' or 'Bypass'

 Using Administrative PowerShell, run: